 Signal layer transitions in differential lines are modeled using both FDTD and equivalent circuit methods.
 The equivalent circuit is developed based on transmission-line reasoning regarding via behavior.
 Parameters of each transmission-line segment are obtained based on its corresponding physical geometry.
 The mixed-mode S-parameters from the equivalent circuit and the FDTD modeling are compared.
 Good agreement is demonstrated in the frequency range from 1 GHz to 20 GHz.
 The results indicate that vias in differential lines can be modeled as a transmission line for a quick and easy engineering estimation of the differential signal behavior in an environment of signal layer transitions.

-J. L. Drewniak et al., "Transmission Line Modeling of Vias in Differential Signals," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2002, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+C. Wang et al., "Transmission Line Modeling of Vias in Differential Signals," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2002, Minneapolis, MN), vol. 1, pp. 249 - 252, Institute of Electrical and Electronics Engineers (IEEE), Aug 2002.

 Electrical and Computer Engineering